Patient-specific prediction of glioblastoma growth via reduced order modeling and neural networks: Appendix: details of the medical protocol and neuroimaging techniques

 \subsection{Neuroimaging acquisition and segmentation}

 The radiological protocol included volumetric axial whole brain T1-weighted MRI at $1\,mm \times 1\,mm \times 1\,mm$ spatial resolution and volumetric axial whole brain T1-weighted MRI at same spatial resolution after paramagnetic contrast administration, useful for illustrating the structural anatomy of the patient’s brain and to calculate the total volume of tumor extension after segmentation procedure; axial whole brain 3D-FLAIR image at 1 mm × 1 mm × 1 mm spatial resolution, useful to delineate the outline of the tumor and peri-tumor rim by suppressing signal from cerebrospinal fluid.
 A set of 147 diffusion-weighted images DTI at 2 mm × 2 mm × 2 mm spatial resolution with anterior–posterior phase encoding direction with different b-value was finally acquired; all diffusion-sensitising directions were sampled uniformly on the hemisphere and an additional B0 image was acquired with reversed phase encoding direction, as posterior-anterior encoding, for helping in geometric distortion correction.
 The images obtained through MRI are segmented using the software 3D Slicer and the mesh is generated using the VMTK library.
 Finally, the DTI data are then analyzed using the library ANIMA\footnote{\url{https://github.com/Inria-Empenn/Anima-Public}} to reconstruct the tensors $\mathsf{D}$ and $\mathsf{T}$.
+Specifically, the six independent components of the diffusion tensor $\mathsf{D}$ can be directly derived from DTI images as explained above, while the anisotropy tensor $\mathsf{T}$ is created from the components of $\mathsf{D}$.
+Indeed, the tensor $\mathsf{T}$ can be parametrized by a tuning parameters to modulate the anisotropy of DTI, as done in \cite{ZAMM18}.
+The tensor $\mathsf{D}$ can be written as: